chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Solid Objects
 -------------

-The plate is a solid object with a simple mesh of 2 triangles placed at 0.4m in the container.
+The plate is a solid object with a simple mesh of 2 triangles placed at 0.4 m in the container.

 .. code-block:: text